energietransitie/twomes-presence-detector-firmware/README.md

-# Twomes Presence-Detector example
+# Twomes Presence Detector firmware (template)

-This example is a PlatformIO project that uses the [twomes-generic-esp-firmware](https://github.com/energietransitie/twomes-generic-esp-firmware) library.
-To work with this example, (clone this reposotory and) open the root directory of the Twomes Generic-Test example in Visual Studio Code.
+This is a template for a repository with a PlatformIO project that uses the [twomes-generic-esp-firmware](https://github.com/energietransitie/twomes-generic-esp-firmware) library.
+To create your own Twomes measurement device, select `Use this template`, consult the [documentation how to use this template and add code for measurement of specific properties](https://www.energietransitiewindesheim.nl/twomes-generic-esp-firmware).

 ## Table of contents
 * [General info](#general-info)